 College definitely has its ups and downs, it’s more challenging than easy, and the overwhelming course work can have you wondering why you decided to go to school for four more years.
 That doesn’t mean you can’t make the most of the time you have left!

 I decided to pursue college because I wanted to continue learning, I wanted to give myself the brightest future in my career field as possible, and I’m a sucker for highlighters and new school supplies.
 In addition to having fun and making new memories, it’s helpful to remind yourself of the positives and the reasons you’re here.

-It’s all about staying motivated, whether you motivate yourself, your #GirlSquad is your hype team, or you never miss a FaceTime call with your family and pets back home.
+It’s all about staying motivated, whether you motivate yourself with inspiring words, your #GirlSquad is your hype team, or you never miss a FaceTime call with your family and pets back home.
 Figuring out what you need to do, finding what works for you, and working at your own pace is how you really get things done!

 Don’t Forget to Recharge

 Staying motivated and always going is a for-sure way to get things done, but don’t forget to recharge.
 All that energy has to come from somewhere!

 Whether you like to hit the gym, hang out with friends, or have me-time, it’s important to find the perfect balance between go-go-go and relaxing.
 It can be as easy as taking a day off from homework and studying, or claiming the weekends as your time.